Safi2422/Library-Managment-System/README.md

 To choose the option from menu you have to enter corresponding number from menu.
 Some functions may require you to input book id or exact username.

+About Files:
+All the classes and driver code are present in "driver.cpp".
+"Books.txt" can save the list of books with its attributes.
+"admin.txt" and "user.txt" has the login credentials for librarian and user respectively.
+Other text files are for proper working of program.

+Note: You need to place all the text files present in repository with "driver.cpp" to get this program working properly.

+About Code:
+C++ code is based on object oriented programming.